Cambridge University Council

-The Council of the University of Cambridge is the principal executive and policy-making body, having responsibility for the administration of the university, for the planning of its work and for the management of its resources.
-Since the Regent House is the governing body of the university, the council must report and be accountable to the Regents through a variety of checks and balances.
-It has the right to report to the university and is obliged to advise the Regent House on matters of general concern to the university.
+The Council (in law the Council of the Senate) of the University of Cambridge is, by statute, the principal executive and policy-making body of the University, having responsibility for the administration of the University, for the planning of its work and for the management of its resources.
+The main constitutional responsibility of the Council is the preparation of Graces (resolutions that, if approved, make University legislation or authorise executive action) for submission to the Regent House, the governing body of the University.
+The Council is accountable to the Regent House through a variety of statutory checks and balances.
+It has the right of reporting to the University and is obliged to advise the Regent House on matters of general concern to the University.
 It performs both functions by authorising notices to be published in the Cambridge University Reporter, its official journal.

 Cambridge University is an exempt charity, under the Charities Act 2011 regulated by the Office for Students.
 Under charity law its trustees are members of the University Council.

 Membership

-Membership of the council consists of the Chancellor and Vice-Chancellor of Cambridge University (the chancellor, primarily a ceremonial post, is appointed ad vitam, while the vice-chancellor is de facto the principal academic and administrative officer), nineteen elected members, and four appointed members, divided into classes as follows:
+Membership of the council consists of the Chancellor and Vice-Chancellor of Cambridge University (the chancellor, primarily a ceremonial post, is appointed for ten years, while the vice-chancellor is de facto the Chair of the University), nineteen elected members, and four appointed members, divided into classes as follows: